-The endocannabinoid system was hard to understand, until now.
-Here’s how the endocannabinoid system and its myriad of receptors works.
+Here’s how the endocannabinoid system and its many of receptors works.

 The endocannabinoid system refers to a signaling system of receptors on the surface of certain body cells.
 It includes ligands, or endocannabinoids, that fit into the receptors and activate them.
 Also included in this system are enzymes responsible for making or degrading the endocannabinoids.